ErniW/ISM330DHCX-bare-metal-STM32/README.md

 *It was my experiment with some concepts, never intended to publish.
 Later I decided to finish it.
 I mostly code bare-metal stuff in C but here for reasons I don't remember is C++.*

 ### Some features:
-- **Fully developed I2C with DMA** (for reading), error detection, write verification, bus recovery, retries.
+- **Fully developed I2C with DMA** (DMA for reading), safety-focused with error detection, write verification, retries, bus ownership and bus recovery.
 - **Data noise reduction** with offset calibration, noise threshold, kalman filter.
 - **Interrupt-driven measurment** of gyroscope data for proper integration with internal timer to compute d_t.
 - **Non-blocking state machine** for Reading gyroscope, accelerometer and sensor fusion.